priyasonali/readinglist/README.md

 # Reading List

-A practice project using Angular.js and using angular-seed as the starter base.
+A practice project using Angular.js.
+Angular-seed as the starter base.
+This project have some basic functionality of angular.